orafapires/concrete-blog-posts/04_2016/AnaliseEstatica.md

 <br />
 <br />

-Em um próximo post, vamos abordar as métricas do sistema e adequar à realidade do seu projeto !
+Em um próximo post, vamos abordar as métricas do sistema e adequar à realidade do seu projeto !<br />
 Até a próxima.